Mountain Equipment Company Logo

 Lace up for treks with hiking shoes

-When it comes to hiking, you need a good mix of comfort and stability.
-Slightly different from hiking boots, MEC’s collection of hiking shoes are great for day hikes and easy treks, letting you tackle the trails at your own pace.
-Designed by brands like Merrell, Salomon, KEEN and more, learn about finding the right pair of hiking shoes in Canada to make the most of the beautiful landscapes ahead.
+When it comes to hiking, you need a good mix of comfort and stability on your feet so you can focus on breathtaking scenery and making memories.
+Slightly different from hiking boots, MEC’s collection of hiking shoes for backpacking, trail running and more is great for day hikes and easy treks, letting you tear through the trails at a brisk pace.
+Designed by brands like Merrell, Salomon, Keen and more, learn about finding the right pair of trail shoes in Canada to make the most of the beautiful landscapes ahead.

 Consider the waterproof hiking shoe